CollabStars/.github/profile/README.md

 ---

-#### 💡 Contributing to CollabStars
+### 💡 Contributing to CollabStars
-##### CollabStars is an open project, and all contributions are welcome—from documentation and tutorials to ideas and new feature development.
+#### CollabStars is an open project, and all contributions are welcome—from documentation and tutorials to ideas and new feature development.
 Want to help grow the community?
 Join: **[Discord](https://discord.gg/MpHQ9H8ECp)**

-#### 🛡 Keeping the Community Safe
+### 🛡 Keeping the Community Safe
-##### Our organization follows a code of conduct to ensure a respectful and collaborative environment.
+#### Our organization follows a code of conduct to ensure a respectful and collaborative environment.
 Security issues or inappropriate behavior should be reported through official channels.

-#### 🤝 Collaborate and Grow
+### 🤝 Collaborate and Grow
-##### Participate in projects, exchange knowledge, and increase your visibility on GitHub.
+#### Participate in projects, exchange knowledge, and increase your visibility on GitHub.
 Together, we strengthen our network and drive new ideas.

+### 📰 Documentation
+#### Documentation with everything related to the organization is at: **[Doc](https://github.com/Vyzer9/CollabStars)**

-#### 🚀 Key Technologies Used
+### 🚀 Key Technologies Used
-##### This project is built with modern technologies and tools to ensure performance, scalability, and developer experience.
+#### This project is built with modern technologies and tools to ensure performance, scalability, and developer experience.

 [![My Skills](https://skillicons.dev/icons?i=js,ts,nodejs,mongodb,docker,prisma,sass,github,discord)](https://skillicons.dev)